Nickersoft/Connect-N/README.md

 To use the original, untampered version of the referee (which plays the computer against itself), run:

-	make clean && make
+	make
 	java -jar ./referee/Referee.jar "./Connect-N" "./Connect-N" 6 7 3 10 10

 ## Debugging

 The source directory comes with a nifty Tools class, which can be used for debugging purposes.
 Two noticeable functions are `log()` and `error()`, which write to `debug.log` and `error.log`, respectively.
 Both functions can also take in an extra integer parameter (in addition to a string), which will format the string using the integer provided (like printf).